 This is important because future tasks may take you out of your comfort zone so having that extra knowledge under your belt will only help.

-If your a team member faces a problem, solving it quickly becomes incredibly useful in terms of saving time on a job and getting back into the swing of things as soon as possible.
+If your team member faces a problem, solving it quickly becomes incredibly useful in terms of saving time on a job and getting back into the swing of things as soon as possible.

-Subject intelligence is also important facing clients.
+Subject intelligence is also important when facing clients.
 If you can tell them precisely how you are solving their problems, they will develop a trust in you and you can deliver.

 Talk To Our Learning Experts